Your Rights As A Taxpayer

-You have the right to a full explanation of all actions by any agent of the Director of the Department of Finance and Administration both during an audit and during collection activities.
+You have the right to a full explanation of all actions by any employee of the Director of the Department of Finance and Administration both during an audit and during collection activities.

 - You may represent yourself in any proceeding or interview before the Director or you may be represented by anyone whom you authorize in writing to be your representative.

-- You may record any interview with the Director or his agent at your own expense.
-You should let the Director or his agent know in advance of your intention to record the interview.
+- You may record any interview with the Director or his or her employee at your own expense.
+You should let the Director or his or her employee know in advance of your intention to record the interview.
 The Director may likewise record an interview, and a copy may be obtained within a reasonable time at your expense.

 - You may request an administrative review of any proposed assessment of tax.
-You must request this review within 60 days of your receipt of a proposed assessment.
+You must request this review within 60 days of your receipt of a Notice of Proposed Assessment.
 The administrative review may be based on an in-person hearing, a telephone hearing, or consideration of written documents.
 If you do not request an administrative hearing, you may still pursue your judicial remedies by filing an action in the circuit court.

 - If you receive an unfavorable decision from your administrative review, then you may request a review of the decision by the Director.
 This request must be received by the Director within 20 days of the mailing of the hearing decision.
 If you receive an unfavorable decision from the Director on any issue, you may pursue judicial remedies as discussed below.

 - After the issuance of the Notice of Final Assessment or the final determination of the hearing officer or Director, you may appeal the tax assessment to circuit court, regardless of whether you protested the assessment and requested an administrative review.
 To pursue your appeal of a tax assessment to circuit court you must do one of the following:

 (1) File suit within 180 days of the date of the Notice of Final Assessment or final determination of the hearing officer or Director if the taxpayer does not make any payment of the tax, penalty, or interest due; or